Fair Housing Napa Valley Programs

-The most appropriate action will primarily depend on the facts and circumstances of each case, and will be determined by your assigned Fair Housing Specialist and the Executive Director.
+The most appropriate action will primarily depend on the facts and circumstances of each case and will be determined by your assigned Fair Housing Specialist and the Executive Director.
 Fair Housing Napa Valley will not file administrative complaints or pursue legal alternatives when investigations do not produce sufficient evidence.
-However, staff is happy to provide you with forms and information about the administrative process if you choose to file a complaint on your own.
+However, the staff is happy to provide you with forms and information about the administrative process if you choose to file a complaint on your own.

 If FHNV determines that you do not have a Fair Housing complaint, staff will provide you with information about your legal rights, and may investigate/ address your complaint as a Landlord/ Tenant matter for further counseling and assistance.
 FHNV is also part of a broad network of community partner agencies and resources, and staff can provide other outside housing-related referrals depending on your needs.

-Fair Housing Napa Valley’s mission is to develop and promote equal access to housing choice for all residents.
+Fair Housing Napa Valley’s mission is to develop and promote equal access to housing choices for all residents.
 As part of these efforts, FHNV regularly works with housing providers — property owners, HOAs, property managers and management companies, and developers — to ensure that they understand and are in compliance with fair housing and law.
 Please contact our agency for objective information about your rights and responsibilities as a housing provider.
 All services are confidential and free of charge.

-Services for housing providers includes:
+Services for housing providers include:

 - Information regarding your obligations and rights under Fair Housing laws